Childhood nutrition is my passion. Helping parents, professionals, businesses and organizations impact the future health of children is my purpose.

 I started speaking more, and consulting opportunities appeared.
 The ball was rolling and I was growing my business by leaps and bounds.

-To date, I’ve written 5 books about child nutrition.
-I’ve spoken to TEDx, parent organizations, national associations, universities, employee wellness groups, and international teams.
+I’ve spoken to TEDx, parent organizations, national associations, universities, employee wellness groups, and international teams covering a variety of childhood nutrition topics.

 I’ve ventured into food industry consulting, advising start-ups and other child-focused businesses in product creation and marketing endeavors.